 Over the last 20 years, the digitalization of commerce has fundamentally changed the shopping experience for the better.
 People can get apparel, food, appliances, physical media, and electronics that spark their interest delivered to their homes regardless of their location.

-However, for all their promise, digital trading hubs are not without their risks.
+However, for all their promise, digital e-commerce platforms are not without their risks.
 Specifically, businesses have run into a staggering amount of counterfeit merchandise when bringing online marketplaces into their supply chains.
 That is a severe problem for any business.
 But it is especially direr for OEMs that depend on electronic components to power their devices and equipment.

 That said, companies can take advantage of the benefits digital providers offer once they become knowledgeable about the e-commerce landscape.

 Most online marketplaces need to facilitate a high volume of transactions between buyers and third-party vendors to be profitable.
 For that reason, companies work hard to attract as many sellers as possible to present a wide variety of products.
 When functioning correctly, these platforms help buyers get their hands on quality merchandise at an appealing price regardless of location.

 Unfortunately, the drive to provide the broadest range of choices makes trading hubs vulnerable to manipulation by criminals.

 The United States Office of the Trade Representative’s (USTR) “2020 Review of Notorious Markets for Counterfeiting and Piracy” report detailed the link between online trading platform growth and fraudulent domestic goods importation.
 The Semiconductor Industry Association (SIA) estimates counterfeit electronics cost the semiconductor industry $7.5 billion annually.
 Worse still, an estimated 15% of spare or replacement semiconductors purchased by the U.S. Pentagon are counterfeit.